Applications are due by 11:59 pm on October 15th. Applications are now submitted digitally. Please review the information below to apply!

 You should also develop your writing skills, obtain experience in conducting research and acquire a basic knowledge of work skills.

-Your campus coordinator, Assistant Professor Forrest Nabors, will be happy to give you further advice on how to develop your qualifications, so that you are eligible for consideration for the legislative internship.
+Your campus coordinator, Associate Professor Forrest Nabors, will be happy to give you further advice on how to develop your qualifications, so that you are eligible for consideration for the legislative internship.

 Department of Political Science